evomassiny/tiler-rs/README.md

 ![test status](https://travis-ci.org/evomassiny/tiler-rs.svg?branch=master)

-# tiler-rs
+# About
-This simple rust crate creates Web Mercator Tiles from netCDF datasets.
+This simple rust crate creates Web Mercator Tiles from netCDF datasets, suitable for Js viewer, such as leaflet.
+It uses the [rust-netcdf](https://github.com/mhiley/rust-netcdf) to manipulate netCDF files.

 This is a weekend project, don't expect too much of it.

+Comments and feedback are welcomed and appreciated.

+# Usage

+## Documentation
+The crate documentation is available [here](https://evomassiny.github.io/tiler-rs/tiler/index.html).

 ## Build